SiddiqSoft/CosmosClient/README.md

 - **Unified Setup** - Single shared database for all tests
 - **No Emulator Required** - Validation tests run without Azure Cosmos Emulator

+#### Windows Docker Tests

+Docker-based tests are **disabled on Windows** in the CI/CD pipeline.
+This is because the Azure Cosmos DB Emulator Docker image is only available for Linux containers, and Windows agents cannot run Linux containers without additional virtualization overhead.
+Windows builds focus on compilation and packaging validation.
+For full integration testing, use macOS or Linux environments.

 For detailed testing information, see [DEVELOPER_BUILD_GUIDE.md](DEVELOPER_BUILD_GUIDE.md#running-tests).

 ---